 The Mandela Institute for Development Studies (MINDS) invites applications for the MINDS Scholarship Program for Leadership Development for the 2022/23 academic year.

-MINDS’ offers scholarships to Africans who wish to pursue post-graduate studies within Africa, outside of their own countries.
-Through tailored leadership development activities, the MINDS Scholarship Programme aims to nurture leaders who have a continental development mindset; leaders who will facilitate greater cohesion and cooperation between African countries.
+MINDS offers scholarships to Africans who wish to pursue post-graduate studies within Africa, outside of their own countries.
+Through tailored leadership development activities, the MINDS Scholarship Programme aims to nurture leaders with a continental development mindset; leaders who will facilitate greater cohesion and cooperation between African countries.

 Worth of Award

 The Scholarship will cover some or all of the expenses below, depending on whether a partial or full scholarship is awarded:

 - One return ticket per duration of studies

 MINDS Scholarships are awarded to meritorious applicants following a rigorous selection process.
 To be considered for a MINDS Scholarship, you must: